rohanthewiz/orient_db_client/README.md

 A server session is used for creating and deleting databases, as well as confirming their existence.
 (Setting and reading the server configuration is also part of the protocol, but not yet supported by this gem.)

-A database session is used to performe all other work on a database, including but not limited to record CRUD operations, querying, and managing clusters (which are the physical files and logical subdivisions of an OrientDB database, not to be confused with clustering in the networking sense.)
+A database session is used to perform all other work on a database, including but not limited to record CRUD operations, querying, and managing clusters (which are the physical files and logical subdivisions of an OrientDB database, not to be confused with clustering in the networking sense.)

 ## Connecting to an OrientDB Server